Ephemera Society UK: Collecting old passports

 Passport Collecting – How to Start?

 If you want to become a serious collector of passports, then I always recommend beginners to collect quality instead of quantity!
-Collecting is a leisure activity, but at the same time, you also invest money, and no matter what you collect quality items are always to prefer as they have value – historically and economically.
+Collecting is a leisure activity, but at the same time, you also invest money, and no matter what you collect, quality items are always preferred as they have value – historically and economically.

 I recommend setting a collection focus which you can extend in time.
 If you start at the beginning with everything, then you will quickly lose your overview.
 I focus on German including East